What’s the Difference Between a Security Deposit and a Reservation Deposit in Taiwan? A Must-Know Guide for Landlords and Tenants

 Payment TimingBefore signing the leaseAfter signing the lease

-Legal ReferenceCivil Code Articles 248 & 249Residential Lease Agreement Act Articles 3 & 7
+Legal ReferenceCivil Code Articles 248 & 249Rental Housing Market Development and Regulation Act Articles 3 & 7

 PurposeEnsures commitment to signingCovers damages and unpaid obligations